orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/2_3_CNC_milling/EN_CNC_milling.md

 <p align="center">
-<a href="#s12">[12]</a> <i> Die Maslow-CNC-Maschine steht leicht angeschrägt, fast senkrecht, was sie sehr platzsparend macht.
-Eine eigentlich für den Handbetrieb nutzbare Oberfräse hängt an zwei Ketten, die über Motoren verlängert und verkürzt werden - darüber wird die Bewegung der Fräse gesteuert. - </i>
+<a href="#s12">[12]</a> <i> The Maslow CNC machine stands slightly inclined, almost vertically, which makes it very space-saving.
+A router, which can actually be used for manual operation, hangs on two chains that are lengthened and shortened via motors - this controls the movement of the router. - </i>
-<a href="#s13">[13]</a> <i> Neben Holz ist auch die Bearbeitung von z.B.
-Kunststoff möglich (hier: eine "Precious Plastic"-Recyclingkunststoffplatte). </i>
+<a href="#s13">[13]</a> <i> In addition to wood, it is also possible to process plastic, for example (here: a "Precious Plastic" recycled plastic sheet). </i>
 </p>